-- proper metrological support for all measurements and analyses; - systematic monitoring; - a real-time management decision system and proactive measures to address environmental irregularities and accidents; - personnel trainings, briefings, and drills to raise
+- " proper metrological support for all measurements and analyses; - " systematic monitoring; - " a real-time management decision system and proactive measures to address environmental irregularities and accidents; - " personnel trainings, briefings, and drills to raise environmental expertise and competence.

-Unipro PJSC has a system of corporate environmental protection days that are primarily intended to fill in the gaps in the environmental knowledge, both for the employees and the public. for example, students of energy classes.
-The Company is supporting all projects associated with the employees' the branches are exchanging successful experience in environmental projects proposed by the employees of production functions on a regular basis.
-This is the result of successful in-house communication when both environmental specialists and take effort to contribute to the resolution of these problems.
+Unipro PJSC has a system of corporate environmental protection days that are primarily intended to fill in the gaps in the environmental knowledge, both for the employees and the public, for example, students of energy classes.
+The Company is supporting all projects associated with the employees'

+personal initiative.
+Moreover, the branches are exchanging successful experience in environmental projects proposed by the employees of production functions on a regular basis.
+This is the result of successful in-house communication when both environmental specialists and other employees become aware of environmental problems and take effort to contribute to the resolution of these problems.